 Patrick has also been instructed to act for a significant number of individuals who face deportation having been convicted of serious criminal offences, including hijacking, terrorism and major drug importation.
 This is in addition to being instructed in proceedings occurring in the Special Immigration Appeals Commission (SIAC), where national security grounds have been invoked by the Secretary of State.
 He has been instructed in a number of high profile cases.

 His level of experience is such that he has been recognised as an expert on UK Immigration Law in proceedings in the High Court Principal Registry of the Family Division and foreign jurisdictions.

 What Others Say

-Patrick has been identified as one of the “Leaders at the Bar” in Chambers UK Guide to the Legal Profession for the last seven years.
+Patrick has been identified as one of the “Leaders at the Bar” in Chambers UK Guide to the Legal Profession for the last eight years.

 “He’s very approachable and always listens with avid attention, which inspires confidence.”
 “His immigration knowledge and the way he works with clients are very impressive.”

 “He knows how to put across a case in a way that appeals to a judge.”